 Many had little choice but to accept this “deal with the Devil”.
 Either you agreed to these terms and can use the “free” service, or you don’t and are excluded from the social groups that congregate within these services.

 As we evolve through the era of the Internet of Things, we will likely transition to the Internet of Me.
-Me, MyData, my digital alter ego or digital twin are just different ways of looking at the new reality of self.
+Me, MyData, my digital alter ego, or digital twin are just different ways of looking at the new reality of self.

-This new digital representation of a human promises major breakthroughs in the collection and analysis of data, as well the synthesis of new knowledge and wisdom, which could help propel humanity to the “next stage of evolution”.
+This new digital representation of a human promises major breakthroughs in the collection and analysis of data, as well as the synthesis of new knowledge and wisdom, which could help propel humanity to the “next stage of evolution”.
 These are all exciting possibilities, but they raise significant issues, the vanguard of which is the need to share data.

-As many others in this space, we envision a new way of approaching data control, enforcing opt-in policies instead of an opt-out approach.
+Like many others in this space, we envision a new way of approaching data control, enforcing opt-in policies instead of an opt-out approach.
 This means that users would have to provide consent allowing companies to process their data, and only to the level the user has agreed upon.
 Whenever the user changes his / her decision, the company is not allowed (or only allowed with reduced capabilities) to process the data.
 There will undoubtedly be an increased burden on the user in terms of data management, but we feel this may be mitigated through good user experience design and appropriate choice of default settings.
 The devil will, of course, be in the detail.

 This is in stark contrast to the current proposition, where the difficulty lies with the management of your consent** across multiple providers, making it nearly impossible to control from a user perspective.

-The vast amounts of data collected on every little action we take on the Internet, the pervasive nature of digitization in our daily lives and our addiction to technology all increase the risk of privacy being breached.
+The vast amounts of data collected on every little action we take on the Internet, the pervasive nature of digitization in our daily lives, and our addiction to technology all increase the risk of privacy being breached.
 Whether this is done intentionally or not, directly or indirectly, it is a serious problem.
-This can only be halted by carefully selecting which data is collected and which not.
+This can only be halted by carefully selecting which data is collected and which is not.

 - A unique hash of the transaction

-- Signature message fragment, can contain a signature of the private key or data in the case of the usage of Masked Authenticated Messaging (MAM)
+- Signature message fragment, which can contain a signature of the private key or data in the case of the usage of Masked Authenticated Messaging (MAM)

 - The address of the recipient or in case of input generated address from the private key